rsalim0/rsalim0/README.md

-I am Salim Rutaganda, a 16 year old, product engineer from Rwanda
+I am Salim Rutaganda - a 16y/o product engineer from Rwanda

-- shipping things to prod 🍀
+- Shipping things to prod 🍀